ichadhr/ichadhr.github.io/_posts/2014-07-19-getting-started-with-yeoman-and-grunt.markdown

 ***

-This extract of text has been used as a demonstration of the Astro Ghost Theme.
+This extract of text has been used as a demonstration of the Theme.
 For more information on Grunt, see http://gruntjs.com.